Puccinia coronata

 Puccinia coronata is a plant pathogen and causal agent of oat and barley crown rust.
 The pathogen occurs worldwide, infecting both wild and cultivated oats.
 Crown rust poses a threat to barley production, because the first infections in barley occur early in the season from local inoculum.
+In oats, damage fluctuates per year, and may be trivial in damage some years or may account for over 30% of crop damage other years.
 Crown rusts have evolved many different physiological races within different species in response to host resistance.
 Each pathogenic race can attack a specific line of plants within the species typical host.
 For example, there are over 290 races of P. coronata.
-Crops with resistant phenotypes are often released, but within a few years virulent races have arisen and P. coronata can infect them.
+Crops with resistant phenotypes are often released, but within a few years virulent races have arisen and P. coronata can infect them..